Tagajo, the mysterious northern capital that also appears in the poetry pillows of the Heian period [Miyagi Prefecture]

 Google Map

-The remains of the residence of the Kokushi who was appointed from the capital?
-"Tatemae ruins"
+The remains of the residence of a provincial governor who was transferred from the capital?
+"Tatemae Ruins"

-Approximately 200 meters southeast of the Taga Castle ruins, the remains of six buildings (Tatemae ruins), centered around a building as large as the Taga Castle government office, have been discovered, indicating the remains of people who came from the capital around the 9th century.
-It is considered to be a residence or an important facility of ``Taga Castle.''
-It is a special national historic site.
+About 200 meters southeast of the Taga Castle ruins, the remains of six buildings (Tatemae Ruins) were discovered, centered around a building as large as the Taga Castle Government Office.
+These are thought to have been residences for people who were transferred from the capital around the 9th century, or important facilities for Taga Castle.
+It is a national special historic site

 Tatemae Ruins<Information>